HL7/vulcan-rwd/input/pagecontent/index.md

 We are very aware that the use of EHRs as a mode of direct data collections for traditional prospective clinical trials (sometimes called “electronic source data” or “eSource” activities) is also of great interest.
 While this is not currently in scope of this implementation guide, we consider it highly likely that types of solutions developed for eSource and for RWD will have significant overlap.

-This guide is dependent on the International Patient Summary (IPS) project for a baseline dataset from which to build its profiles.
-The profiles built will enhance the IPS profiles for the purposes of conveying data needed for clinical research.
-IPS was chosen over a regional guide like US Core because it is a more generalized representation of data and has less constraints than regional guides.
-To that end, a guide that bases itself on IPS will be more highly interoperable but can be further constrained to be in line with a regional guide like US Core, Australia Core, or Canadian Core.
+This guide is dependent on the International Patient Access (IPA) project for a baseline dataset from which to build its profiles.
+IPA provides a mechanism for application to access patient information and provides a base set of profiles that are in line with the requirements of the RWD guide.
+The profiles built will detail the data elements that are needed for conveying data needed for clinical research.
+IPA was chosen over a regional guide like US Core because it is a more generalized representation of data and has less constraints than regional guides.
+To that end, a guide that bases itself on IPA will be more highly interoperable but can be further constrained to be in line with a regional guide like US Core, Australia Core, or Canadian Core.

 {::options parse_block_html="false" /}
 <figure>